griffin-h/tom-alertstreams/README.md

 ## Configuration

-`ALERT_STREAMS` is a list of configuration dictionaries, one dictionary for each Kafka stream.
-Here's and example `ALERT_STREAMS` list that configures two Kafka streams:
+Each Kafka stream that your TOM (via `readstreams` listens to will have a configuration dictionary in your `settings.py` `ALERT_STREAMS`. `ALERT_STREAMS` is a list of configuration dictionaries, one dictionary for each Kafka stream.
+Here's an example `ALERT_STREAMS` configuration for two Kafka streams:
 [SCiMMA Hopskotch](https://scimma.org/hopskotch.html) and
 [GCN Classic over Kafka](https://gcn.nasa.gov/quickstart).